Skip to main content

 Amount of allocated memory present in current machine.

-Peak Used (GB)
+Peak Memory Used (GB)

 Largest memory usage peak observed during the assessment.